Nate Lowe Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.42).
+- The Dodgers' 4.43 team ERA ranks 20th among all MLB pitching staffs.

-- The Dodgers surrender the ninth-fewest home runs in baseball (105 total, 1.1 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).

-- Gonsolin (5-3) takes the mound for the Dodgers in his 15th start of the season.
-He's put together a 3.72 ERA in 72 2/3 innings pitched, with 57 strikeouts.

-- The right-hander's most recent time out came on Saturday against the New York Mets, when he threw five innings, surrendering one earned run while allowing two hits.
+- The right-hander's most recent time out was on Sunday against the New York Mets, when he tossed 4 2/3 innings, surrendering one earned run while giving up three hits.

-- In 14 games this season, the 29-year-old has a 3.72 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .196 to his opponents.
+- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.